 No other president has used fear so efficiently to drive their agendas.
 Mr. Trump was the master.
 Actual facts be darned.
 His unfounded claims resonated with his party and supporters to drive massive action.
 Here are just a few highlights:

-During his campaign, he stoked fear of immigrants: Taking your jobs, commiting crimes, and living off your tax dollars.
+During his campaign, he stoked fear of immigrants: Taking your jobs, committing crimes, and living off your tax dollars.
 In office, he restricted travel from Muslim majority countries.
 An expanded wall between the US and Mexico began construction.

 Even those who only knew America as their home, DACA individuals (Dreamers) were in jeopardy of deportation.